-The Philips Sonicare for Kids (Est. $40) is the only rechargeable electric toothbrush for kids that was reviewed often and positively.
-It's designed to get kids excited about brushing their teeth.
-Parents say it works.
-The toothbrush comes with three interchangeable panels to change up the look of the toothbrush, and it plays musical tones whenever it's time to move to a different area of the mouth.
-Reviewers say it's gentle, too.
-The brush heads are shaped to fit comfortably in children's mouths, and they have soft bristles.
-There is an easy-start function that gradually increases brushing time and intensity over 90 days for new users.
+Although electric toothbrushes and kids may seem to be a natural pairing, in reality there are very few choices.
+Although we have a few reservations about it, for performance as a toothbrush, the obvious choice is the Philips Sonicare for Kids (Est. $50).
+It is specifically designed for kids, and parent say it really works to get their children excited about brushing their teeth.
+The Sonicare for Kids comes with 10 interchangeable stickers to change up the look of the toothbrush, and it plays a tone whenever it's time to move to a different area of the mouth.
+As with the adult versions, there is a built-in two-minute timer with 30-second intervals.
+There are two brushing modes as well, a gentler setting for children ages 4 and up and a more powerful mode for ages 7 and up.
+It's not recommended for children younger than 4.
+The brush heads are shaped to fit comfortably in children's' mouths, and they have soft bristles.
+Particularly popular is the easy-start function that gradually increases brushing time and intensity over 90 days for new users.

 The issue with this toothbrush right now is with its latest feature: Bluetooth connectivity that enables your children to access an animated app to "get them excited" about brushing.
 While it's a concept that many parents are willing to try, the reality ends up being less exciting, they note.
 First of all, the app is only available for iOS devices, and you have to have your device, such as your iPad, in the bathroom with the child to watch the animations, which is maybe not the best environment for an expensive electronic device.
 We read a number of comments -- even from those who otherwise love the toothbrush -- that using the app becomes a bit of a chore and that their child tires of it quickly anyway.
 The Bluetooth function also gets panned for poor connectivity.